smaugmuds/_smaug_/README.md

 		- Added a Dice game.
 		- Added Oasis OLCII Online editor, new features and "do_buildwalk".
 		- Defined new MUD default colors.
-		- Adapted Room Mapper, Colors, Weather, Timezone, Holidays systems from AFKMud.
+		- Adapted Room Mapper, Colors, Weather, Timezone, Holidays from AFKMud.
 		- Added Mongoose web server with JTA26.jar MUD WebClient.
 		- Added GNU Gettext support.
 Translated: Server, Areas, Races, Classes, Commands, Skills & Socials.
 		- Required runtime data directories moved to "data".
 		- Renamed "services.c" to "win32srv.c".
 		- Renamed "comm.c" to "smaug.c".
 		- Removed all InterMud code: "IMC2" & "ICE(D)".
-If you want Intermud support maybe you can implement I3 or any other Intermud Chat source snippet.
+If you want Intermud
+      support maybe you can implement I3 or any other Intermud Chat source snippet.
-		- Fixed "Liquids & Mixtures" system, replaces old "do_drink", "do_empty" & "do_fill" from "misc.c" routines.
+		- Fixed "Liquids & Mixtures" system, replaces old "do_drink", "do_empty" &
+      "do_fill" from "misc.c" routines.
 		- Fixed many bugs and redundant definitions.
 		- Indented code with GNU style.
 		- Init Script Daemon, Monitor and Configuration files: "smaugd.conf" & "smaugd" & "smaugd-monitor".
 		- Updated documentation files.
 		- Added "Man Page" files for "smaug" and "smaugd".
 		- Conversion to "GNU Autotools" build system.
-		- Added "PREFIX", "DESTDIR" & "RUNDIR" to "configure.ac", "smaug.h" and "mud.h".
+		- Added "PREFIX", "DESTDIR" & "RUNDIR" to "configure.ac", "smaug.h" and
+      "mud.h".
 		- "LOG_DIR" variable in "mud.h" is now obsolete and has been changed to "LOGDIR" in "smaug.h", all server log files will be stored to "$(localstatedir)/log/smaug/" system directory.
-		- Installed files are now splitted in several libraries and binaries using "Ranlib & Libtool": "libsmaug-act.so", "libsmaug-player.so", "libsmaug-mudprog.so", "libsmaug-info.so", "libsmaug-realm.so", "smaug", "smaugd" & "smaugd-monitor".
+		- Installed files are now splitted in several libraries and binaries using "Ranlib & Libtool": "libsmaug-act.so", "libsmaug-player.so", "libsmaug-mudprog.so", "libsmaug-info.so", "libsmaug-realm.so", "smaug",
+      "smaugd" & "smaugd-monitor".
 		- Configure checks for "cc", "gcc", "g++", "(g)awk", "-ldl", "-lz", "-lcrypt", "-lssl", "basic C# libraries", "C# headers & functions", "bash", "env", "perl".
 		- Configure options to include required definitions for enabling or disabling code snippets and flags:

 			Configured --{SMAUG}-- build flags: